1968 Hardie-Ferodo 500

 The 1968 Hardie-Ferodo 500 was a production car race held on 6 October 1968 at the Mount Panorama Circuit just outside Bathurst in New South Wales, Australia.
 It was the ninth running of the Bathurst 500.

-For the first time factory supported teams of Ford and Holden V8s raced against each other, setting a pattern that continued in Australian racing into the 21st century.
-It was not one of the factory cars that won however.
 The race was won by the Wyong Motors entered Holden Monaro driven by Bruce McPhee (apart from one lap mid-race driven by Barry Mulholland) who defeated the big teams with a tactical strategy of running a buffed hard wearing street tyre rather than a racing tyre.
 Initially Des West and Ron Marks were classified second but were later disqualified for illegal engine modifications.
 Second place was then awarded to the factory supported Holden Dealer Racing Team Holden Monaro of Jim Palmer (to that point the best finish by a New Zealander) and Phil West.
 The AM Roberts entered Holden Monaro driven by Tony Roberts and Bob Watson finished third.

 Future two-time Bathurst 1000 winner Allan Grice made his Mount Panorama debut in 1968.
 Driving with author Bill Tuckey in a Class D Fiat 124 Sport for Scuderia Veloce, the pair finished the race in 18th outright and 9th in class, 11 laps down on the McPhee/Mulholland Monaro.

-Midge Whiteman and Christine Cole, driving in a Morris Mini De Luxe, contested the race as an all female duo, placing fifth in their class.
+Midge Whiteman and Christine Cole (who would later be better known as Christine Gibson, the wife of driver Fred Gibson), driving in a Morris Mini De Luxe, contested the race as an all female duo, placing fifth in their class.